-Subscription Privileges
+How Do Subscription Privileges Work?

-Subscription privileges are sometimes called "subscription rights," "anti-dilution provisions," or "anti-dilution provisions."
+Subscription privileges are sometimes called 'subscription rights,' 'anti-dilution provisions,' or 'anti-dilution provisions.'
 Subscription privileges are particularly relevant for convertible preferred stock.
 Here is an example.

 Assume you purchase Private Company XYZ preferred stock for $15 per share.
 The preferred stock is convertible, which means that you have the right to trade one share of preferred stock for one share of common stock.